liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 - _How to Measure:_ Calculated by the overall average age of branches & pull requests across each repo
 - _Example:_ Number of commits a branch is behind or ahead of main.
 Hours or days a PR has existed before merging into main.

+## Number of Unique Contributors

+Measures the total unique contributors to a repository over the course of its lifetime.

+- _How to Measure:_ Count the cumulative number of unique contributors who have made at least one commit to the repository.
+This includes both current and past contributors.
+- _Example:_ If a repository has received contributions from three distinct individuals over its history, the unique contributor count would be 3.
+Observing this count increase over time could indicate growing engagement and project expansion.
+- _Use cases:_ Analyzing the distribution of contributions across repositories helps identify projects that may rely heavily on a limited number of contributors, potentially uncovering knowledge silos and collaboration bottlenecks.
+A diverse contributor base is often a hallmark of a healthy, sustainable project, as it reduces the risk associated with developer turnover and encourages a broader engagement with the project's goals and maintenance.

 ## Open Branches

 Measures the number of active and open branches in a repo, excluding the trunk.